hyosung11/Launch-School/Courses/JS109/questions.md

 console.log(greeting);
 ```

-Compare the following possible answers to this question:

-A) `greeting` is set to `Hello` on line 1. `greeting` is set to `Hi` on line 4.
-Line 8 outputs `greeting`, which is `Hi`.

-B) The global variable `greeting` is assigned to the string `Hello` on line 1.
-Within the loop, `greeting` is then reassigned to the string `Hi` on line 4.
-On line 8, `console.log` is called with the variable `greeting` passed to it as an argument; since `greeting` is now assigned to `Hi`, this is what is output.

-C) The global variable `greeting` is initialized to the string `Hello` on line 1.
-Within the loop, lines 3 to 6 define a block within which `greeting` is reassigned to the string `Hi` on line 4.
-On line 8, `console.log` is called with the variable `greeting` passed to it as an argument; since `greeting` is now assigned to `Hi`, this is what is output.
+Best Answer from Study Guide:

-D) The global variable `greeting` is declared and initialized to the string `Hello` on line 1.
-Lines 3 to 6 define a loop that will execute forever, unless something happens to end the loop.
-When the loop begins, it first reassigns the `greeting` global variable to `Hi` on line 4.
-On the next line, `break`, causes the loop to end, with execution resuming after line 6.
-Finally, on line 8, `console.log` is called with the value of the variable `greeting` passed to it as an argument.
+The global variable `greeting` is declared and initialized to the string `Hello` on line 35.
+Lines 37 to 40 define a loop that will execute forever, unless something happens to end the loop.
+When the loop begins, it first reassigns the `greeting` global variable to `Hi` on line 38.
+On the next line, `break`, causes the loop to end, with execution resuming after line 40.
+Finally, on line 42, `console.log` is called with the value of the variable `greeting` passed to it as an argument.
 Since `greeting` is now assigned to `Hi`, that is what gets output. **This example demonstrates variable scoping rules in JavaScript; specifically the fact that a variable declared in the outer scope is accessible from a nested inner scope.**

+Answer Explanations:

 While none of these answers is technically incorrect, they all answer the question with varying degrees of detail and precision.